 Diagnosed with Prader-Willi Syndrome (PWS) and autism, Kale needed support to lose weight and get into a routine that helped his food-seeking behaviors.

 “The program at Nexus Children’s Hospital helped us get a better schedule in place that we can also follow at home,” said Danika.
 “Kale adjusted to it better than I expected.
-He was doing well at the hospital, but I thought it would be a hard to maintain at home and it really hasn’t been.”
+He was doing well at the hospital, but I thought it would be hard to maintain at home and it really hasn’t been.”

 Following the exact schedule set at the hospital, Kale never has to wonder when a meal is, helping him focus on things like playing and working on learning numbers and the alphabet.
 He also goes on walks or stays active in the house to help stay on track.